happybara-io/WorkflowBuddy/README.md

 ### Proxy Slack events to another service

 Workflow Buddy was originally intended for expanding the available Workflow Builder triggers within Slack, but it can also be used to proxy Slack events to another service - bypassing Workflow Builder entirely.
 This can be done by following parts of the [New Event Triggers Guide](#quickstart-new-event-triggers).
-You can skip creating a workflow, then after double checking your OAuth scopes are all set, you can `Add` a new event-> webhook mapping and connect the event to your external services URL. [](#proxy-slack-events-to-another-service)
+You can skip creating a workflow, then after double checking your OAuth scopes are all set, you can `Add` a new event-> webhook mapping and connect the event to your external services URL.

+> ℹ️: When using in this advanced manner, you'll want to set your webhook configuration setting `raw_event: true`.
+Workflow Buddy by default will flatten & limit the JSON it receives to fit with the [Slack limitations](#templates-for-event-triggers) of 20 variables and no nested data.

 ### Your great idea here